Chat to Caira about your dismissal. She answers questions, reviews contracts, and drafts statements in seconds: https://caira.unwildered.co.uk

 1. “Cause” vs. Contract: The Gross Misconduct Battle

-Employers often allege gross misconduct to avoid paying notice and bonuses.
+Employers often allege gross misconduct to avoid paying notice, bonuses, profit share, or equity.
 The High Court will scrutinise:

 Was there a genuine repudiatory breach?

-Did the executive actually commit the alleged act?
+Did the professional actually commit the alleged act?

-Was the process fair, or was the dismissal engineered to save costs?
+Was the process fair, or was the dismissal engineered to save costs or avoid vesting?

 Key Evidence:

-Executives often lose bonuses if not “employed and not under notice” on the payment date.
+Professionals often lose bonuses, profit share, or equity if not “employed and not under notice” on the payment or vesting date.
 The fight is over:

-Would the bonus have been paid but for the wrongful dismissal?
+Would the bonus, profit share, or equity have been paid but for the wrongful dismissal?

-Forensic accounting is key—historical bonus data, LTIP vesting schedules, and board minutes can make or break the claim.
+Forensic accounting is key—historical bonus data, LTIP schedules, partnership profit allocations, and carried interest calculations can make or break the claim.

 Key Evidence: